PySimpleGUI/PySimpleGUI/readme_creator/output/index.md

 If you want to quickly look at the values of variables, nearly ANY variables, then type the information into one of the 3 spaces provided to "Watch" either variables or experessions.
 In this example, the variable window was typed into the first slow.

 ***Immediately*** after typing the character 'w', the information to the right was displayed.
 No button needs to be clicked.
-You merely neeed to type in a valid experession and it will be displayed to you.... and it will be displayed on an on-going, constantly-refreshing-basis.
+You merely need to type in a valid experession and it will be displayed to you.... and it will be displayed on an on-going, constantly-refreshing-basis.

 ![SNAG-0447](https://user-images.githubusercontent.com/13696193/62797393-a0b58200-baa9-11e9-8016-1cadca4d97e7.jpg)